jpzk/blockchain-importer/README.md

 For any questions or support please visit our [gitter channel](https://gitter.im/blockchain-importer).

 ## Quickstart
 The following commands will create a docker container setup with a Kafka broker, Schema registry, Zookeeper, PostgreSQL and the blockchain-importer.
 It will start ingesting blocks, transactions and scripts into Kafka topics starting from genesis block.
-Please change RPC settings in the docker-compose file minimal.yml to point to the RPC server your Bitcoin full node.
+Please change RPC settings in the docker-compose file minimal.yml to point to the RPC server your Bitcoin full node (with txindex=1 in config).

 ```
     # vim docker/minimal.yml (modify RPC settings)